Esri/serlio/README.md

 ## Known Limitations

 * Serlio 2.0: In Maya 2019 on Windows, Serlio does not support reading USD assets from RPKs.
-* Modifying the input shape after a Serlio node is attached is not supported
+* Modifying the input shape after a Serlio node is attached is not supported.
 * Scaling transformations on the initial shape mesh will scale the entire generated model.
-Make sure that all scaling transformations on the initial shape mesh are frozen before applying a rule ("Modify" > "Freeze Transformations")
+Make sure that all scaling transformations on the initial shape mesh are frozen before applying a rule ("Modify" > "Freeze Transformations").
-* Maya uses centimeters as default working units, we recommend changing these to meters in "Windows" > "Settings/Preferences" > "Preferences" > "Settings" > "Working Units"
+* Maya uses centimeters as default working units, we recommend changing these to meters in "Windows" > "Settings/Preferences" > "Preferences" > "Settings" > "Working Units".
-   * We also recommend multiplying the value of the "Near Clip Plane" and "Far Clip Plane" attributes  in the `perspShape` of the perspective camera by a factor of 100
+   * We also recommend multiplying the value of the "Near Clip Plane" and "Far Clip Plane" attributes  in the `perspShape` of the perspective camera by a factor of 100.
 * Duplicating a generated Serlio building multiple times with copy/paste can lead to wrong materials due to a naming bug in maya.
 However, there are two workarounds:
-   1. Use smart duplicate instead: Go to "Edit" > "Duplicate Special" and tick "Assign unique name to children nodes"
+   1. Use smart duplicate instead: Go to "Edit" > "Duplicate Special" and tick "Assign unique name to children nodes".
-   1. Manually rename all pasted meshes to something unique and regenerate the rule
+   1. Manually rename all pasted meshes to something unique and regenerate the rule.

 ## Licensing Information